Should I report business relationships with other organizations while filing Form 990?

 Yes, if any of your organization's current officers, directors, trustees, or key employees had a family or a business relationship with an employee of any other organization for the tax year, then the filing organization must report them on a Form 990 return.

-Also, the organization must identify those employees of other organizations and state their Relationship in Schedule O, Supplemental Information, and attach it along with the return.
+Also, the organization must identify those employees of other organizations and state their relationship in Form 990 Schedule OSupplemental Information, and attach it along with the return.

-6. Under the Governance, Management, and Disclosure section, click "Start" in Voting Members & Relationship.
+Under the Governance, Management, and Disclosure section, click 'Start' next to Voting Members & Relationship and answer the relevant questions.

-Now, a popup appears and prompts you to list the officer, director, trustee, or key employee details with whom the organization had a family or a business relationship.
-Enter those details and click on the Save button.
+Now, a popup appears and prompts you to list the officer, director, trustee, or key employee details with whom the organization had a family or business relationship.

 Was this helpful?
 Yes No